 What is the Purple mattress like to sleep on?

 The Plus version features an additional two-inch layer of premium foam that provides better cushioning, response, and breathability for enhanced comfort and dynamic support.
 Re: it's plush, but soft where you want it, and firm where you need it.
 The famous grid construction of this mattress is designed to support your body as you move as you sleep, no matter what position you end up in.
 It is responsive and molds to your body while also offering an excellent level of support.
-It's built to accommodate all types of sleeping styles – back, stomach, or side – and there is no "wrong way" to catch some Zzzzzs on this Purple mattress.
+It's built to accommodate all types of sleeping styles, though we think side and back sleepers will find the most comfort.

-It's safe to say: there is nothing else on the market quite like this version.
-You will not find the brand's breathable hyper-elastic polymers grids that offer optimal pressure relief and is made with thousands of holes to enable better airflow.
+There is nothing else on the market quite like Purple's proprietary hyper-elastic polymers grids that offer optimal pressure relief and is made with thousands of holes to enable better airflow.
 In fact, it's actually made up of 80% air, so you quite literally will feel like you're sleeping in a cloud.
 Its squishy feeling can take a moment to adjust to, but once you do, you won't want to sleep on anything else.

 Say hello to your perfect happy medium: the Tuft & Needle original mattress.
 This option is a not-too-hard, not-too-soft foam mattress that is ideal for all sleeping positions.
 According to the company, 95 percent of customers keep and love their Tuft & Needle original mattress.
 Really, we consider it the solution to the Goldilock's Syndrom (and looking for a mattress that is not too soft, nor too hard), or just for anyone who wants continuous comfort night after night.
 And the only thing better than that?
 While the Original just misses as being a candidate for the best cheap mattresses under $500 (Tuft & Needle does offer a budget model via Amazon), it falls in the middle of the road when it comes to prices.

 What is the Tuft & Needle original mattress like to sleep on?